 Go to your nearest MercyCare Urgent Care clinic when you have a health issue that needs immediate attention but is not a life-threatening emergency.
 When you experience a minor accident or sudden illness and your family doctor is not open or is unable to fit you into their schedule, Urgent Care is the right place to be.
-Urgent care visits normally cost less than ER visits, and you can even choose your arrival time using eArrival.
+Urgent care visits normally cost less than ER visits, and you can even view your wait times with On My Way or choose your arrival time using eArrival.

 Here are some examples of appropriate concerns for Urgent Care: